ionic-team/ionic-site/docs/v2/getting-started/concepts/index.md

 Ionic was originally built by [@benjsperry](https://twitter.com/benjsperry), [@adamdbradley](https://twitter.com/adamdbradley), and [@maxlynch](https://twitter.com/maxlynch).
 After releasing an alpha version of Ionic in November 2013, we released a 1.0 beta in March 2014 and a 1.0 final in May 2015.

 Now, Ionic has a massive international community of developers and contributors propelling its growth and adoption.
 Companies small and large are using Ionic to build better apps, faster.
-In 2015 Ionic developers reportedly created over 1.3M apps with the Ionic, a number that continues to grow each day.
+In 2015 Ionic developers reportedly created over 1.3M apps with Ionic, a number that continues to grow each day.